 - 1 teaspoon dried oregano

-- 2 tbsp roughly diced cilantro leaves and stalks
+- 2 tablespoon cilantro leaves and stalks roughly diced

 - Press the Sauté key on the Instant Pot (it should say Normal, 30 mins).
 Add olive oil, onions, peppers, celery and half of the salt.
 Sauté for 5 minutes, stirring a few times.